sergeyv1989/sergeyv1989/README.md

 ### Nice to meet you, I'm Sergey! 👋

-I am an experienced data scientist who’s currently analyzing stock market data and developing trading algorithms and infrastructures at Sapphire.
+I am an experienced data scientist with a passion for state-of-the-art machine learning algorithms, who’s currently working in algorithmic trading.

-My passion for state-of-the-art machine learning algorithms was ignited after completing a physics MSc, wherein I published a paper on theoretical quantum optics.
-I then worked at the Weizmann Institute, where I published a paper on utilizing deep learning for discovering new particles.
-Then I continued to Veego, where I was fully responsible for developing all of the ML projects, which resulted in 5 pending patents on computer networks solutions.
+- Completed an M.Sc. in physics, wherein I published a paper on theoretical quantum optics.
+- Worked as a Deep Learning Researcher at the Weizmann Institute, where I published a paper on utilizing deep learning for discovering new particles.
+- Previously worked as a Data Scientist at Veego, where I was fully responsible for developing all of the machine learning projects, which resulted in 5 submitted patents about computer networks solutions.
+- Currently working as a Data Scientist and AI Researcher at Sapphire, where I'm analyzing the capital market and developing trading algorithms and infrastructures.